Invitation to Invade

 BY ADEDOLAPO BOLUWATIFE

-Growing up in Lagos, I witnessed the devastating impact of flooding, often caused by plastic waste.
-This realisation ignited my passion for addressing environmental issues through my photography, leading to the creation of my project, Invitation to Invade.
-I collected plastic waste, transforming it into a visual narrative before depositing it at a recycling plant, aiming to provoke thought and raise awareness about pollution.
+Growing up in Lagos, Adedolapo witnessed the devastating impact of flooding, often caused by plastic waste.
+This realization ignited a passion for addressing environmental issues through photography, ultimately leading to the creation of the project Invitation to Invade.
+For the series, Adedolapo collected plastic waste, transforming it into a visual narrative before depositing it at a recycling plant — a process designed to provoke thought and raise awareness about pollution.

-My art is deeply rooted in personal experiences, shaped by my thoughts, opinions, and the world around me.
-This connection to nature was further reinforced during the 2020 pandemic when I returned to my parents’ home.
-My mom’s garden became my sanctuary, revealing nature’s healing power and inspiring me to engage in meaningful conversations about environmental issues.
+Adedolapo’s art is deeply rooted in personal experiences, shaped by individual reflections and interactions with the world.
+This connection to nature was further reinforced during the 2020 pandemic, when returning to a parents’ home revealed the healing power of a garden sanctuary.
+The experience inspired Adedolapo to foster meaningful conversations about environmental issues.

 Invitation to Invade is a conceptual fine art photography series that challenges viewers to confront plastic pollution.
-Using symbolism and striking imagery, the series blends beauty with an unsettling truth about waste’s dominance over humanity, urging us to rethink our relationship with the planet and take responsibility for its future.
+Through symbolism and striking imagery, the series blends beauty with unsettling truths about waste’s dominance over humanity, urging audiences to rethink their relationship with the planet and take responsibility for its future.

 ABOUT ADEDOLAPO